White sand and turquoise water at Leeward Beach on Providenciales

 Found on the northeast end of Providenciales, Leeward Beach is one of the finest beaches in the Turks and Caicos.
 The coast is adjacent to and continues east from where Grace Bay Beach ends.
 This beach surrounds the upscale residential region of Leeward.

-As one of the top beaches on the island, general swimming conditions are excellent, and there’s plenty of perfect white sand real estate.
+As one of the top beaches on the island, Leeward Beach typically boasts excellent swimming conditions and plenty of soft white sand.

 Unfortunately, various Government administrations have either directly sold or allowed several beach accesses to become blocked, and it can be difficult to access parts of this beach.
 A map at the end of this article highlights the few remaining accesses.

-It’s possible to walk the uninterrupted 7 miles (11.3 km) stretch along the beach from Leeward Beach, across Grace Bay Beach, the Bight Beach, and finally to Smith’s Reef and Turtle Cove, where the channel into Turtle Cove Marina breaks up the north coast beach.
+It’s possible to walk the uninterrupted seven-mile (11 km) stretch along the beach from Leeward Beach—across Grace Bay Beach and the Bight Beach—to Smith’s Reef and Turtle Cove, where the channel into Turtle Cove Marina breaks up the north coast beach.

 Leeward Beach is one of the best beaches on Providenciales, along with Grace Bay Beach, the Bight Beach, Long Bay Beach, and Malcolm’s Road Beach.
 It’s part of the Princess Alexandra National Park.